Nutrition Scientist | Author of 14 Books

 behavioral psychology, zoology, archaeology, and medicine.

-A structured framework designed to help people
+Not a diet — but a framework designed to help people

 Over time this work evolved into Guerrilla Health,